QualtricsAPI is a lightweight Python library for the Qualtrics Web API.

 # Creates contacts in the XMDirectory x.create_contact_in_XM() #Deletes a contact in the XMDirectory (use cautiously!) x.delete_contact() #lists Contacts in the XMDirectory x.list_contacts_in_directory()

 #Creates a new Mailing list for the given Qualtrics User() m.create_list() #Lists the Mailing Lists for the given Qualtrics User() m.list_lists() #Gets the Attributes of the defined Mailing List m.get_list() #Renames the defined Mailing List m.rename_list() #Deletes a defined Mailing List (use cautiously!) m.delete_list() #Lists the contacts in the defined Mailing List m.list_contacts() #Creates contacts in a Mailing List m.create_contact_in_list()

 Responses() module has two methods.
 Each of those methods can be called using the following methodology.

 from QualtricsAPI.Survey import Responses #Get Survey Responses (Updated) Responses().get_survey_responses(survey="<survey_id>") #Get Survey Questions (Updated) Responses().get_survey_questions(survey="<survey_id>")

 Again this is currently under development so there may be reduced functionality, but I hope this helps fellow Qualtrics users to expedite their current workflow!

 Want to Contribute?

 This project abides by the Contributor Code of Conduct.
 By participating in this project you agree to abide by its terms.
-Feedback, bugs, any potential fixes, and feature requests are welcome!
+Feedback, bug reports (and fixes!), and feature requests are welcome!

 Download the file for your platform.
 If you're not sure which to choose, learn more about installing packages.